 If both long lives and equal lifespans matter, we can think of the best possible scenario as one where people not only live longer, but also face progressively less uncertainty around when they will die.
 Research has shown that this has not always been the case as – in certain countries, during specific periods - lifespan inequality has been shown to stall or even increase despite improvements in life expectancy.
 Central and Eastern European countries, for example, experienced increased lifespan inequality in periods when life expectancy at birth was stagnating or slowly increasing, largely due to the combination of improvements in mortality at very young ages and deterioration in mortality at older ages (Aburto & van Raalte, 2018).
 Similarly, among males in Venezuela, life expectancy increased together with lifespan inequality as a results of continued improvements in infant mortality and the unprecedented rise in mortality from violent causes (García & Aburto, 2019).

 The weakening or reversal of the negative relationship between lifespan inequality and life expectancy means that, while people live longer on average, individuals also face greater uncertainty around when they will die.
 Differences in lifespan inequality are critical because, in making important life decisions, people are influenced by the mortality experience of those around them.
 Higher uncertainty around one’s expected lifespan, will affect whether and when to invest in education, migrate or buy a house, retire or continue working, and so on.
 Studies have shown that, within a society, such increased uncertainty is likely to be concentrated among those from disadvantaged socio-economic groups (Brønnum-Hansen, 2017; Permanyer, Spijker, Blanes, & Renteria, 2018; Sasson, 2016; van Raalte et al., 2018), and among older people when looking at their remaining lifespan (Engelman, Canudas-Romo, & Agree, 2010).
 This may have important consequences for the perpetuation of social inequality.
 For instance, faced with greater uncertainty about their own lifespan, individuals from disadvantaged socio-economic backgrounds risk making unfavorable financial decisions and this could further reduce their financial resources later in life.
 Moreover, greater lifespan inequality for disadvantaged groups may generate uncertainty around the timing of transfers, inheritances and bequests they are able to make to their children and grandchildren.
 This is important in a world where increasingly more generations are living together.
-Given the importance of these transfers for the recipients’ socio-economic conditions, higher lifespan inequality may strengthen the transmission of disadvantage across generations.

 The significance of including lifespan inequality in policy and research